bookshelfdave/ksv/README.md

     ksv -s < some_secrets_file_with_base64_encoded_data_values.yaml

-### Add a key/value pair to a base64-encoded file
+### Add a key/value pair to base64-encoded input

      ksv add -k foo -v bar < test.yaml

-and test that it worked:
+adds the key "foo" with a value of "bar" to the secret `data` section.

+Test that it worked by sending the output back to ksv:

     ksv add -k foo -v bar < test.yaml | ksv